New South Wales 86 class locomotive: History

+In 1981 Comeng was awarded the contract to build fifty units, using Mitsubishi camshaft-control equipment.
+Mitsubishi proposed to use the newer chopper technology as camshaft control was by now near-obsolete and they had in fact ceased to manufacture these.
+However the SRA were insistent on using the older technology so Mitsubishi re-started camshaft equipment production just for this contract.
+Major electrical equipment was interchangable with the 85-class locomotives and two had the capability of multiple-unit operations.

-The 86 class initially hauled passenger and freight services to Lithgow on the Main Western line and Wyong on the Main Northern line.
+The 86 class initially hauled passenger and freight services to Lithgow on the Main Western line (including the Indian Pacific) and Wyong on the Main Northern line.
 Their sphere of operation extended to Newcastle on the latter line in June 1984 and to Port Kembla in January 1986 when the Illawarra line was electrified.

 With a one-hour rating of 4,400 horsepower (hp), the 86 class was the most powerful locomotive in Australia at the time.
 Although no longer in regular use, the class remains among the most powerful in the country.
 Despite their higher power rating, they were generally regarded as inferior to the Metropolitan-Vickers built 46 class, which dated from the late 1950s.

 The last, 8650 was delivered as a Bo-Bo-Bo trial unit.
 It spent long periods out of traffic undergoing repair.

+The SRA had intended to order dual voltage 1.5 kV DC and 25 kV AC variants for use on the Maldon-Dombarton line, but this never eventuated due to the cancellation of the project.

-In 1994/95 all were repainted by A Goninan & Co, Taree into FreightCorp blue.
+In 1994/95 all were repainted by A Goninan & Co, Taree into Freight Rail (later FreightCorp) blue.
 By October 1997 18 had been withdrawn from service with cracked frames.
 By this stage the amount of work requiring electrics was reducing.
 National Rail decided it would through haul its services and from March 1998 FreightCorp ceased operating them on Main Northern line services.
 The need for electrics continued to decline with their remaining duties mainly being hauling coal trains from Lithgow to Port Kembla.
 The last examples were withdrawn in June 2002.

 In 2002, most were sold to Silverton Rail and taken to Broken Hill then sold again in February 2006 to Allco Finance Group with some on sold, but most scrapped.
 Four were leased back to RailCorp in 2004 (8601, 8609, 8622 and 8644) for use on infrastructure trains during construction of the Bondi Junction turnback.